What are Winter Jackets?

 Outer Shell

-A shell is a thin outer layer of fabric that provides weather-resistant performance.
-They vary from super-waterproof, impermeable rubber layers to very breathable, minimally water-resistant softshell fabrics.
-They can offer superior protection from rain, sleet, and snow using a weatherproof barrier material such as Gore-Tex, eVent, or H2NO.
 In general, shell layers provide no insulation value.
 Most winter jackets feature a shell layer on top of an insulating layer.
-Using a rain shell as a winter coat means that you need to know how to layer underneath it to keep yourself warm.
+Using a rain shell as a winter coat means you need to know how to layer underneath it to keep yourself warm.
 Please read our Introduction to Layered Clothing Systems article for more information.

 Insulation

-The three main types of jacket insulation are down feathers, synthetic fibers, and synthetic fleeceāall three work by trapping air in a confined space, which heats up from your body heat.
+The three main types of jacket insulation are down feathers, synthetic fibers, and synthetic fleece—all three work by trapping air in a confined space, which heats up from your body heat.
 In general, down and synthetic insulation capture more body heat than fleece insulation and thus is more widely used when lots of insulation is needed, which is typically the case with winter coats.

 DownDown, made from bird feathers, has been used for insulation since ancient times and is still the gold standard for most warm apparel.
-With proper maintenance and care, down can keep its original loft volume for many years of use.
+With proper maintenance and care, down can keep its original loft volume for many years.
 Another benefit of down is its ability to compress to a fraction of its lofted size, then puff right back up again when unpacked.
 Down also provides the best warmth-to-weight ratio of any insulation material, making it the best choice for most technical jackets.
 Down's main drawback is its poor performance in wet conditions.
 Feathers ball and clump when wet, leaving no room for warm air in between.
 Birds keep their feathers oiled to repel water, but down jackets rely on a waterproof and breathable shell to prevent them from getting wet.
 They also typically require a mechanical clothes dryer to restore the loft after fully soaking the jacket.

 Some manufacturers even treat feathers individually with a water-repellent chemical, which can help, but it is not 100% effective in our experience.
 Even the most protected down is still susceptible to getting wet, so a winter jacket with synthetic insulation is a better choice if you live in a rainy winter climate where temperatures hover just above freezing.

-Because these loose feathers will be pulled down with gravity over time and would ultimately fall to the hem of the jacket if left alone, down insulation is packed into small compartments called baffles.
+Because these loose feathers will be pulled down with gravity over time and ultimately fall to the hem of the jacket if left alone, down insulation is packed into small compartments called baffles.
 Baffles are separated by stitching, where the fabrics on either side of the down insulation compartment are joined.
 At the seam, there are no feathers between the inside of the jacket and the outer shell layer, which has no insulation value.
 This design creates cold spots in the coat.
-Manufacturers have discovered a way to prevent this with "box" baffling, which features three-dimensional baffles separated by a "floor" and "walls," eliminating any areas that lack insulation between the user and the outer shell.
+Manufacturers have discovered a way to prevent this with “box” baffling, which features three-dimensional baffles separated by a “floor” and “walls,” eliminating any areas that lack insulation between the user and the outer shell.
 This technology is usually only included in the most expensive and technical down jackets.

 Down Fill Power and Warmth

 You will see references to each jacket's fill power throughout our reviews.
 This specification is also noted in our comparison table, allowing you to compare the fill powers of all the parkas side-by-side.
 Fill power is an indicator of down quality.
 The number you see is the number of cubic inches that one ounce of down occupies when placed in a graduated cylinder and compressed by a standardized weight.
-Simply put, higher fill power down is more naturally puffy and therefore warmer relative to a lower fill power down.
+Simply put, a higher fill power down is more naturally puffy and, therefore, warmer relative to a lower fill power down.
 Six ounces of 850-fill down is warmer and more compressible than six ounces of 600-fill down.

 SyntheticSynthetic insulation is made of plastic fibers that are spun to mimic the puffy structure of down.
 Companies like PrimaLoft and Polarguard have made great leaps in synthetic material quality in recent years.
 The advantage of synthetic insulation is that it does not clump up when wet.
 Although the warming properties of synthetic insulation are also compromised by moisture, the effect is not as severe as it is with down, and synthetic insulation will dry out faster.

 Pile FabricPile or fleece is a fabric meant to replicate the hide and wool of sheep.
 It is a woven fabric with a fuzzy, thick layer of fibers that looks quite like a sheep's wool.
 Pile combines the inexpensive nature and water-readiness of synthetic insulation with the durability of down insulation.
 The main disadvantage of pile insulation is that it's not that thick, so it's not that warm.
-Over the years, we have tested thick pile jackets and thinner fleece insulated jackets.
+Over the years, we have tested thick pile jackets and thinner fleece-insulated jackets.
 All of these are among the least insulating winter jackets around.
 On the upside, contenders like this are low-maintenance and will last a long time.

-Hybrid InsulationHybrid pieces maximize performance by matching the benefits of an insulation type to your body's needs.
+Hybrid pieces maximize performance by matching the benefits of an insulation type to your body's needs.
 Almost half of the jackets now feature some hybrid insulation in our review.
-The pile-insulated jackets, for instance, feature synthetic puff insulated sleeves to keep your arms warm.
+The pile-insulated jackets, for instance, feature synthetic puff-insulated sleeves to keep your arms warm.

 Fit and Comfort